 Crafting a women’s ministry mission statement can seem overwhelming!

-Teams often struggle with how to get started and what to include.
+Teams often struggle with how to get started and what to include in a mission statement.

 I’ve struggled and stumbled through creating a women’s ministry statement with two of my women’s ministry teams.